 Inventory, lb : 0

-Lemon balm is available during the summer months.
+Lemon balm is available in the summer through early fall.

 Recipes that include Lemon Balm.
 One is easiest, three is harder.

 |Tasty Kitchen||Lemon Balm Yogurt Donuts with Blackberry Glaze|

 People have shared Lemon Balm using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.

 Coleman Family FarmsNear Santa Monica, California, United States